North Shore (Sydney): Transport

 Many bus routes also serve the area, particularly the lower North Shore, and ferries connect many of the harbourside suburbs with Circular Quay in the central business district.
-Transdev NSW provide frequent bus services to the Upper North Shore.
+CDC NSW provide frequent bus services to the Upper North Shore.
 Buses on the Lower North Shore are mainly operated by the Busways out of Willoughby Bus Depot.

 Commercial areas

 Significant commercial and retail centres on the North Shore include North Sydney, Crows Nest, Chatswood, St Leonards, Neutral Bay, St Ives and Hornsby.

 The North Shore's largest commercial centres are at North Sydney and Chatswood.
 A number of international companies have their Australian or Asia–Pacific Headquarters in this part of Sydney.
 North Sydney does not have any of Sydney's major shopping centres, however, it has a number of speciality stores and cafés.
 Chatswood is one of the largest retail precincts in Sydney, and has a large amount of high density residential buildings.
 It is home to large shopping centres such as Westfield Chatswood and Chatswood Chase.
 Adjacent to Lane Cove National Park, Macquarie Park is home to one of Sydney's largest shopping centres, Macquarie Centre.
 Macquarie Park also has a substantial amount of high density residential buildings and office space.
 St Leonards is another large commercial area featuring mostly office space and apartments.